virtual-kubelet/virtual-kubelet/README.md

 We invite the Kubernetes ecosystem to join us in empowering developers to build upon our base.
 Join our slack channel named, virtual-kubelet, within the [Kubernetes slack group](https://kubernetes.slack.com/).

-Please note this software is experimental and should not be used for anything resembling a production workload.

 The best description is "Kubernetes API on top, programmable back."

 #### Table of Contents